 Currently, not enough data are available to estimate the loss in consumer surplus that water skiers will experience.
 While some may use substitute sites, others may forgo the activity.
 The economic impact associated with these changes on demand for goods and services is not known.
 However, given the number of recreationists potentially affected, and the fact that alternative sites are available, it is not expected to amount to a significant economic impact.
-Until recently, speed zones were in place in this area, and recreationists have adjusted their activities to accommodate them.
+Until recently, speed zones were in place in this area and recreationists have adjusted their activities to accommodate them.
+It is not expected that for a 120-day emergency rule there would be a significant loss in consumer surplus from this activity.